CarlosFdeezz/Fintrix/README.md

 This project is licensed under the [MIT License](./LICENSE).

-## 🤖 AI Collaboration Statement

-All documentation and technical writing were assisted by AI tools under human supervision.
-The intent was to enhance clarity, structure, and reflection during the learning process, while maintaining full human responsibility for the technical decisions and final content.

 ---

 Fintrix reflects my commitment to learning by building.
-By combining a clear educational goal with the support of AI tools, I aim to demonstrate technical judgment, iteration skills, and a candid narrative about the development process.
+By combining a clear educational goal with transparent AI-assisted iteration, the project highlights both architectural thinking and continuous skill development.